tfwillems/HipSTR/README.md

 | OUP      |  Probability that out-of-frame changes increase the size of the observed STR allele
 | IGEOM    | Parameter governing geometric step size distribution for in-frame changes
 | OGEOM    | Paramter  governing geometric step size distribution for out-of-frame changes

+## Citation
+If you found HipSTR useful, we would appreciate it if you could [cite](http://biorxiv.org/content/early/2016/09/27/077727) our preprint describing HipSTR and its applications: **[Genome-wide profiling of heritable and de novo STR variations](http://biorxiv.org/content/early/2016/09/27/077727.full.pdf)**